suhy-jang/react_note/README.md

 ## [tool](https://github.com/mars/create-react-app-buildpack)

 # JSX
+- Each React element is a JavaScript object that you can store in a variable or pass around in your program

 ### [Virtual DOM](https://www.codecademy.com/articles/react-virtual-dom)
 - Working in virtual DOM is more efficiency than working with real DOM manipulation